JoseJimenezGH/CantabrianBear/README.md

 Cantabrian bear population size estimate

 *Bear-SCR-GAM.R*
-This R script builds and runs a Spatial Capture-Recapture (SCR) model using the NIMBLE framework to estimate brown bear density in the Cantabrian Mountains.
+This R script builds and runs a Spatial Capture-Recapture (SCR) model using the NIMBLE framework to estimate brown bear density in the Cantabrian Mountains (N Spain).
 It processes detection data from scat, hair, and hair-trap samples, constructs spatial covariates from raster layers (elevation, forest, GAM smooths), and defines a hierarchical Bayesian model with sex- and group-specific detection parameters.

 *DensityPlot.R*
 This R script visualizes spatial density estimates from a Spatial Capture-Recapture (SCR) model.